-Recognising that canines have a superior sense of smell and hearing, K9 metropolitan specialists canine teams provide an effective deterrent, both visible and physical, whilst our detection teams are trained utilising the latest detection methods to best suit the K9 Olfactory system.
-The employment of our K9 teams requires adherence to company procedures and legal requirements that properly control their use of specialized capabilities into legally acceptable crime prevention and control activities.
+Recognising that canines have a superior sense of smell and hearing, K9 Metropolitan Specialists K9 teams provide an effective deterrent, both visible and physical, whilst our detection teams are trained utilising the latest detection methods to best suit the K9 Olfactory system.
+The employment of our K9 teams requires adherence to company procedures and legal requirements that properly control their use of specialised capabilities into legally acceptable crime prevention and control activities.

 K9 Team: - A canine handler and their assigned canine.